SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0802 GMT

 --------------------------------

-India's benchmark 10-year bond yield up 1 basis point at 8.53 percent as gains in oil prices hurt sentiment.
+India's benchmark 10-year bond yield up 1 basis point at 8.53 percent as foreign investors sold debt worth $82.14 million on Thursday after posting their biggest purchase in a single session on Wednesday.

 RUPEE